post-self/motes-played.post-self.ink/content/thoughts.md

 * **Good side:** Hammered Silver is keenly focused on family dynamics as a whole and ensuring that these remain supportive in a place.
 This was expanded after the advent of AVEC, where she campaigned to help keep families united after a member uploaded.
 * **Bad side:** This problem was expanded vertically to include a rather prescriptive definition of family as she bought thoroughly into the taboo on intraclade relationships, leading her to view family dynamics within clades with distrust and anger.

 Well, we already know that there are intraclade relationships sys-side.
 There always have been, of course, though not always out in public.
-There have even been intraclade relationships within the Ode clade (and beyond just the stated examples in the Cycle), between Beholden and A Finger Pointing.
+There have even been intraclade relationships within the Ode clade (and beyond just the stated examples in the Cycle), such as between Beholden and A Finger Pointing.

 Not only that, but there were already family dynamics in the clade, with Motes treating A Finger Pointing and Beholden as her parents, Slow Hours as her sister, A Finger Curled and Beholden To The Music Of The Spheres (two long-lived up-trees of A Finger Pointing and Beholden) as her weird gay aunts, and Dry Grass as Ma 2.0.